RickCastle2018/wallets-manager/README.md

 #### POST /user-wallets/{user_id}/exchange

 Exchange.
-Transaction will be placed into queue.
-Game will get 2 webhooks with the same `transaction_id`.
-In one of them will be `user` fied and user-wallet balances, in another -- won't and it will have balances of game-wallet.
+Transactions will be placed into queue.
+Game will get 2 webhooks.

 ```js
 Q: